esl/wombat-discovery/README.md

 ## What is Wombat?

 Wombat is a monitoring tool for Erlang and Elixir based applications and products like RabbitMQ, Riak, Cowboy, MongooseIM.
 Read more on its website at https://www.erlang-solutions.com/products/wombatoam.html.
-It provides you with an on-premises monitoring solutions which collects many metrics from the BEAM VM and even custom metrics from the application.
+It provides you with an on-premises monitoring solution which collects many metrics from the BEAM VM and even custom metrics from the application.

 ## Wombat Discovery Plugin